Kenneth Molloy: World War II

 Following his tour as a PT boat commander, Molloy was recruited by the O.S.S. to head a highly dangerous mission in connection with the projected invasion of Japan.
 A small fleet of junks was to be filled with high explosives and sunk over the tunnels connecting the Japanese southern islands with the main island, to destroy them prior to the actual invasion and impede the movement of troops.
 A single junk was designated to attempt rescue of the crews.
 Molloy and his associates were returning to the Pacific from training in the United States when the atom bombs were dropped, averting the invasion.
 Molloy had sufficiently impressed the head of the O.S.S., General William Donovan, that he later offered Molloy a place in his law firm on graduation from law school.
+He did not accept.

 Later life

 Following his time in the Navy, he returned to Syracuse for law school and doubled as the Syracuse Varsity Lacrosse coach.
 Molloy passed the New York Bar Exam while still a law student and the Bar Association responded by barring students from taking the exam in future.

 Molloy moved to Manhasset after law school and became involved in the local lacrosse program and expanding the lacrosse programs at Long Island schools.
 Over his nearly 50 years in Manhasset, his community involvement led to his being dubbed "Mr. Manhasset."
 During the 1960s he was an unsuccessful Republican nominee for Congress.
 The lacrosse field in Manhasset and an annual Lacrosse Invitational are named after him.

 Molloy played a role in the cultivation of Jim Brown's athletic career.
 When the coaching staff at Syracuse University did not offer a scholarship to Brown, Molloy raised enough money to pay for Brown's first year and obtained a promise from the school that if Brown proved to be a talented athlete, he would be put on scholarship.

 He died in March 1999, with a formal memorial service held at the Supreme Court Building in Mineola.
 His son, Kenneth Molloy, and grandson, Kenneth Thomas Molloy, are named after him.